 The Indeed Editorial Team comprises a diverse and talented team of writers, researchers and subject matter experts equipped with Indeed's data and insights to deliver useful tips to help guide your career journey.

 Related: Networking Tips to Help You Get the Job: MALK Employee

 Nervous about networking?
 Abby, an operations and marketing manager for MALK Organics, shares the tips that helped her get the job.

-Mentors are trusted advisors who guide your career development throughout your long-term professional relationship with them.
-The right mentorship opportunity can help you outline a clear career path and choose steps to achieve your professional goals.
-In this article, we explore focused questions to ask your mentor so you gain useful insights from their experience and expertise.
+A mentor is a trusted industry professional who can offer you advice and guidance as you progress in your career.
+The right mentor can help you outline a clear career path and choose steps to achieve your professional goals.
+In this article, we explore 9 specific questions to ask your mentor so you can benefit the most from this professional relationship.

 Sample questions to ask a mentor